 insurers as it can result in significant payment cuts.

 Medicare Advantage plans also face cuts from the health care

 overhaul and from the steep federal budget cuts.
-Insurers'
+Insurers' profits

-care and a premium tax imposed to fund the overhaul.
+premium tax imposed to fund the overhaul.

 Medicare Advantage Still Remains a Preferred